Flavio Bolsonaro enters Brazil’s 2026 presidential race with father’s nod

 Following his electoral defeat, Jair Bolsonaro also found himself mired in probes and legal complaints, which ranged from fraud allegations related to his COVID-19 records to accusations of embezzlement.

-In June 2023, Brazil’s Superior Electoral Tribunal (TSE) voted to bar Jair Bolsonaro from public office until 2030, calling his use of public resources to spread election falsehoods an “abuse of power”.
+In June 2023, Brazil’s Superior Electoral Tribunal (TSE) voted to bar Jair Bolsonaro from public office for eight years, calling his use of public resources to spread election falsehoods an “abuse of power”.

 And just last month, Jair Bolsonaro was taken into custody to serve a 27-year prison sentence, after he was convicted in September of plotting to stage a coup.

-Jair Bolsonaro has denied any wrongdoing and described his prosecution as a politically motivated hit job, designed to dent his continued popularity.
+Jair Bolsonaro has denied any wrongdoing and described his prosecution as a politically motivated hit job, designed to dent his popularity.

 Politics, a family affair